negativefnnancy/Negaive-Nancy-s-Video-Studio/README.md

 For a more complete manual and tutorials, see the wiki! _TODO: wiki, and link here_

-For the complete reference of command line usage, see the man page at `man nnvc`!
+For the complete reference of command line usage, see the man page at `man nnvs`!

 First create a video script file named `my_script.vs` like this: